josep11/bot-manager-react/README.md

 ### TODO

-- Login with Amplify
-- Remote disabling bot
+- Review usage of make target "npm/i-legacy" dependent on incompatibility of semantic-ui-react with react 19